adaptive-intelligent-robotics/Deep-Grid_MAP-Elites/README.md

 # Execution

 The results of the paper can be reproduced by running the Singularity container image of the experiment.
+Instructions to install Singularity can be found in [Singularity documentation](https://sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps).
 To pull the image from Singularity Hub, use the command: `singularity pull shub://adaptive-intelligent-robotics/Deep-Grid_MAP-Elites`.

 This container contains an `app` for each approach-task combination, defined in the `Singularity` file:
 - `Truth_arm_var`, `Truth_rastrigin`, `Truth_hexa`: Noise-free Baseline for each of the three tasks.